 Day 6 - 6 September – Lam Nang Rong Dam – Khao Krodong Forest Park – 112 km

-We woke to the most beautiful sunrise and soon forgot about the howling dogs of the night before.
+A beautiful sunrise greeted us, and the howling dogs of the night before were soon forgotten.
 Phew, what a noisy night it was!

-I finally got to taste the colorful stringy sugary things they sell in plastic bags next to the road.
-They are eaten wrapped in a small roti/pancake (not sure what they are made of, maybe rice?).
-They were delicious.
-Not only did the lady let us try them, she gave us a full bag to take with us.
-Such incredible kindness!
+I also had the opportunity to taste the colourful stringy sugary things they sold in plastic bags next to the road.
+Thais eat them wrapped in a small roti/pancake (not sure what they are made of, maybe rice?).
+They were delicious and not only did the stall owner let us try them, but she also gave us a full bag to take with us.

-We passed men in conical hats guarding their scrawny cows and both men and women collecting small kids from school on bicycles.
-I thought this to be a wonderful and quality time spent with kids, even if no words were spoken.
+It was a pleasant day of cycling past men in conical hats guarding scrawny cows and both men and women collecting small kids from school on bicycles.
+I thought the physical closeness quality time spend with children, even if no words were spoken.

-We continued along back roads to the Khao Kradong Forest Park outside Buri Ram, where we pitched our tents.
-We took a walk to the main road to get food, and no sooner were we gone than the rain came pouring down.
-To our dismay, we found just about everything wet on our return.
-We had not put the fly sheets on our tents when we left.
-Oi, what a mess!
-We dried things as best we could.
-This is not what anyone wants after a full day on the bicycle.
-A friendly lady from one of the houses in the park brought us each a blanket.
+The route continued to Khao Kradong Forest Park outside Buri Ram, where camping was available.
+A walk to find food stalls turned out disastrous as no sooner had we left, and rain came pouring down.
+Tents were left uncovered and to our dismay, discovered just about everything soaking wet.
+Oi, what a mess, not something you want after a full day of biking.
+A kind lady from one of the park houses brought us each a blanket.
 How sweet of her!

 Day 7 - 7 September - Khao Kradong Forest Park–Surin – 57 km